stefanhans/golang-contexting/README.md

 The infrastructure, namely Contextinformation Packet (CIP) and Contextinformation Routing (CIR), will be implemented in Go packages.
-The API for the Contextinformation Coding (CIC) and the applications will be follow afterwards.
-Concerning simplicity and conciseness of the API the complete backend shall be oriented towards the standard library of Go.
+The API for the Contextinformation Coding (CIC) and the applications will follow afterwards.
+Concerning simplicity and conciseness of the API, the complete backend shall be oriented towards the standard library of Go.